Florida State Courts System: Law

 The right to a single appeal to one of the district courts of appeal is guaranteed in most circumstances.
 Further appeals to the Florida Supreme Court are available as matter of right only in limited circumstances (in capital punishment cases, appeal is automatic to the Supreme Court, bypassing the district court of appeal).
 If an appeal to the Supreme Court is not available as a matter of right, a party can still petition for discretionary review, though only a fraction of these petitions are granted.
 Supreme Court decisions and case law are binding upon all Florida courts.
 The decisions and case law precedent of each district court of appeal are binding upon all circuit and county courts within that district's jurisdiction.
 Case law and decisions from another district court of appeal are persuasive and often cited within the courts of other appellate districts, but are not binding precedent in those other districts unless no other Florida appellate court has addressed the issue in question.

 In the event of conflict between the precedent of different district courts of appeal, county and circuit courts must adhere to the case law of their own district, but may certify conflict with another district court of appeal decision for purposes of asking the Supreme Court to resolve the conflict (the courts may also certify a "question of great importance" to the Supreme Court for purposes of obtaining that Court's decision on the matter).
 District courts of appeal may recede from certain case law and precedent in subsequent decisions, or the Supreme Court may overrule a district court's precedent in favor of conflicting case law from another district.

 Florida's parole system was abolished for crimes committed after October 1, 1983.
 Judges are granted limited discretion in establishing sentencing.
-However, prisoners convicted crimes prior to that date are still eligible for parole.
+However, prisoners convicted of crimes prior to that date are still eligible for parole.